-- 11:15 (Approximately) NEWS CONFERENCE AT GHQ TO ANNOUNCE STATE ELECTION RESULTS upon their tabulation. - 10:45 Devotions at Panhandle and Kanawha Cottages. - 11:35 (or otherwise announced) ALL citizens shall be in their respective cottages.
+- 11:15 (Approximately) NEWS CONFERENCE AT GHQ TO ANNOUNCE STATE ELECTION RESULTS upon their tabulation. - 10:45 Devotions at Panhandle and Kanawha Cottages. - 11:25 All evening activities end (unless otherwise announced) - 11:35 (unless otherwise announced) ALL citizens shall be in their respective cottages.
 Individual cottage activities (meeting, devotions, etc.) left to the discretion of individual cottage counselors and citizens. - 11:45 (or otherwise announced) ALL citizens in bed and LIGHTS OUT.
 NO ACTIVITY permitted.
 Electronic communication device use policy strictly enforced.
 Violators subject to disciplinary action and reduction in cottage inspection scores.